karlkristopher/karlkristopher/README.md

 - passionate about empathic/user-centered design ❤️
 - other skills: ✔️ project management and 🙌 team collaboration
 - avid frisbee-er 🔵 and cyclist 🚲
+- currently in Canada 🐻
-- available for short and long-term employment 🤝
+- available for short and long-term hire 🤝

 ## 🎆 My Stack
 <p>